|

 a "temple of culture" but an open, free, accessible place

-bringing the latest modern art to all.
+bringing contemporary art to all.

 Address:

-Pompidou), Plateau Beaubourg, 19 rue Beaubourg.
+Plateau Beaubourg, 19 rue Beaubourg.

 Métro: Hôtel-de-Ville,